paigeholl/ZeroTrust/README.md

 ## "Never Trust, Always Verify" in Real Life

 Zero Trust isn't a product you install.
 It's a mindset.
 Instead of assuming something is safe because it's "inside the network," Zero Trust treats every request like it's coming from the open internet.
+I like to relate it to a more strict version of a quote that was always said while I was in the militray, "Trust but Verify."

 That means: